 Lizards are represented by three major types – the iguanas, the Galapagos lizard, and the geckos.
 The iguanas fall into two basic genera represented by the marine iguana and the land iguana.
 There are two types of land iguana, usually considered different species, although there are some data to suggest that the two are actually different races of the same species.
 The lava lizards consist of a single genus, Tropidurus, divided into seven species scattered among most of the islands.
 Lastly, there are three endemic species of snake.

 Galapagos giant tortoises

 The namesake of the Islands

-No animal is more synonymous with the Galapagos Islands than Galapagos Giant tortoisethe giant tortoise.
+No animal is more synonymous with the Galapagos Islands than Galapagos Giant tortoise.
 Indeed, the saddle-back shape of the shell in many of the tortoise races reminded the early Spaniards of a type of riding saddle called “galapago”, and this term is also applied to the tortoises.
-Hence, by calling the islands the Galapagos, we are, in essence, calling them “The Islands of the Giant Tortoises”!, The giant tortoise is the symbol of both the Charles Darwin Research Station and the Galapagos National Park Service.
-In the form of one particular individual, Lonesome George, the sole surviving member of the Pinta Island race, the giant tortoise is the symbol of extreme fragility of the Galapagos islands, and a reminder of the need for vigilence and conservation.
+Hence, by calling the islands the Galapagos, we are, in essence, calling them “The Islands of the Giant Tortoises”.
+The giant tortoise is the symbol of both the Charles Darwin Research Station and the Galapagos National Park Service.
+In the form of one particular individual, Lonesome George, the sole surviving member of the Pinta Island race, the giant tortoise is the symbol of the extreme fragility of the Galapagos islands and a reminder of the need for vigilance and conservation.